ita Youth Work Apprenticeship

 YOUTH WORK IN TRADES - APPRENTICESHIP PROGRAM

-Youth Work In Trades is a high school credit program that provides students 15 years of age and over with the opportunity to begin an apprenticeship while still in high school.
-Students must be employed (paid) in an apprenticeable trade.
-Please see www.itabc.ca for the list of trades that are recognized in B.C.
+Youth Work In Trades is a high school Dual Credit Program that provides students 15 – 18 year olds with the opportunity to begin an apprenticeship while still in high school.
+Students must be employed (paid) in an apprentice able trade.
 Most students’ work does not interfere with their school day.
 Youth Work in Trades can be completed on weekends, evenings, summer holidays, or on a special release from school if the timetable will permit.
 This is a wonderful opportunity to get a head start on a trade while completing secondary school graduation.
 While also qualifying for a $1000 financial award from the Ministry of Education!

 Get $1,000.00 tax credit after completion of your Level 1